50 Instagram-Worthy Honeymoon Spots

 Best Beaches: Aruba

-WHY GO: Nicknamed “One Happy Island" for its prime location outside the hurricane belt and average temperature of 82 degrees year-round, this country clocks the most sunny days in all of the Caribbean.
+WHY GO: Nicknamed "One Happy Island" for its prime location outside the hurricane belt and average temperature of 82 degrees year-round, this country clocks the most sunny days in all of the Caribbean, making it one of the best honeymoon destinations for any time of the year.

 WHERE TO STAY: Each room at the recently opened Ritz-Carlton Aruba (from $399, RitzCarlton.com) has a private balcony.
 Book one overlooking the Caribbean Sea for truly beautiful vistas.